raagav456/WebScrapping/README.md

 Web Scrapped a RealeState website using python

-Introduction:
+## Introduction:

-<mark>Web scraping</mark>, web harvesting, or web data extraction is data scraping used for extracting data from websites using its HTML structure, In this post, I will explain basic fundaments of web scraping using python and also explore it by a live demonstration with two python libraries Beautifulsoup and requests respectively.
+**Web scraping**, **Web harvesting**, or **Web data extraction** is data scraping used for extracting data from websites using its HTML structure, In this post, I will explain basic fundaments of web scraping using python and also explore it by a live demonstration with two python libraries Beautifulsoup and requests respectively.

-What you will learn from this post:
+## What you will learn from this post:

 <li>basic understanding of web scraping
 <li>how to extract data from a website using classes and HTML tags
 <li>how to use requests module to get data
 <li>how to use Beautifulsoup

-Requirements:
+## Requirements:
 <li>python3
 <li>requests
 <li>bs4